tagion/tagion/docs/gov/governance_areas/network_formation/index.md

 sidebar_position: 1
 ---

-# Network Formation[^1]
+# Network Formation

 :::tip[Under Development]

-Everything found on these pages reflects our best efforts of building a public infrastructure that serves the needs of all our users on the short and long run.
+Everything found here reflects our best efforts of building a public infrastructure that serves the needs of all our users on the short and long run.
 Please help us shape Tagion's goverance structure by chiming into the conversation on [Discord](https://discord.gg/wE4AA64a).

 :::

-We structure this governance area into two sections with three chapters each:
+We structure the governance area "network formation"[^1] into two sections with three chapters each:

 **Introductions** - three reflective chapters about the issues of network formation